sous-chefs/logrotate/README.md

 ### Platforms

 Should work on any platform that includes a 'logrotate' package and writes logrotate configuration to /etc/logrotate.d.

-Tested on Ubuntu and Centos.
+Tested on:

+- Ubuntu / Debian
+- CentOS
+- Amazon Linux
+- openSUSE Leap

 ### Chef